ricbencar/shallow-water-waves/README.md

 ## Utility Script: m0_calculator.py

 For convenience, a Python script `m0_calculator.py` is included.
 This utility can be used to estimate the free-surface variance ($m_0$) if it is not known directly.
-The script uses a more comprehensive physical model, considering wave shoaling and breaking (based on Thornton & Guza, 1983) to derive $m_0$ from offshore wave parameters like peak period and wave height.
+The script uses Thornton & Guza (1983) model to derive $m_0$ from offshore wave parameters like peak period and wave height.
 It serves as a useful pre-processing tool to generate the necessary $m_0$ input for the main CLI/GUI applications.
+You can run the calculator by providing the parameters as command-line arguments or by entering them interactively.

 ## Supporting Mathematical Functions